Hickey7737/Copilot-for-M365-Custom-Dashboard-Samples/README.md

 # Copilot-for-M365-Custom-Dashboard-Samples
 Custom Copilot for Microsoft 365 Dashboard samples for Impact and Adoption.

-Raw metrics available through Viva Insights provide an opportunity to export Copilot for M365 usage metrics for custom analysis.
+Raw metrics available through Viva Insights provide an opportunity to export Copilot for M365 usage metrics for detailed analysis.

-In addition to Copilot metrics, you can also export items like collaboration metrics to gauge impact of Copilot on day to day collaboration activities.
-You can even include custom fields for line of business KPIs.
+In addition to Copilot metrics, you can also analyze collaboration metrics to gauge impact of Copilot for M365 on day to day collaboration activities.
+You can also include custom fields or line of business KPIs for analysis.

 Reasons to build your own Copilot Dashboard: